eirikt/default-webapp-heroku/README.md

 # Default Webapp
-My default and favourite setup (at the latest commit date, anyway) for web application development.
+My default and opinionated/favourite setup (at the latest commit date, anyway) for web application development.
 The main objectives being:
 - Ease of development
 - Very compact code base